Skip to main content

 Find a multidisciplinary team

-The International Society for the Study of Vascular Anomalies (ISSVA) has created a list of multidisciplinary teams that treat vascular anomalies, which may be signs and features of PROS.
+The International Society for the Study of Vascular Anomalies (ISSVA) has created a list of multidisciplinary teams that treat vascular anomalies, which are common in PROS conditions.
 ISSVA believes that a team environment is the best setting for managing the complex problems that arise when treating vascular anomalies.